yhan9848/MP6D/README.md

 ## The description of the directories in this package:

 1. cameras.
 The camera parameters used to capture the videos.
 2. data.
-The 20 videos in the dataset.
+The 77 videos in the dataset.
-3. data_syn.
-20,000 synthetic images of the 5 objects.
+3. data_syn1.
+25,000 synthetic images of the 20 objects.
+4. data_syn2.
+25,000 synthetic images of the 20 objects.
-4. image_sets.
+5. image_sets.
 Separation of the videos into training set (train.txt) and the testing set (test.txt).
 6. models_cad.
-5 CAD models of Ply format.
+20 CAD models of Ply format.

 ## The description of the Archive  in the directories: